gohugoio/hugo/docs/content/extras/shortcodes.md

     {{ if isset .Params "class"}} class="{{ index .Params "class"}}" {{ end }}

-For paired shortcodes the variable .Inner is available which contains all of the content between the opening and closing shortcodes. **Simply using this variable is the only difference between single and paired shortcodes.**
+If a closing shortcode is used, the variable .Inner will be populated with all of the content between the opening and closing shortcodes.
+If a closing shortcode is required, you can check the length of .Inner and provide a warning to the user.

 ## Single Positional Example: youtube